Green Building Design in a Nutshell

 Another great way to make your home more energy efficient is by replacing or upgrading your existing roof with energy efficient roof such as metal, or cool flat roofing membrane for lower-slope roofs.
 Not only can you keep your home cooler and safer with a longer lasting metal roof, but you can also combine and integrate your standing seam metal roof with solar roofing panels that will convert solar energy into free electricity for your home.
 This is one of the easiest ways to move closer towards having a zero-energy home.

-Keep in mind that there is a very generous 33% of the cost of materials Federal renewable energy tax credit in place until year 2016.
+Keep in mind that there is a very generous 26% renewable energy tax credit in place until year 2020.
 That, plus some very lucrative state rebates for geothermal heating and cooling, solar power systems.
 Consider that a solar power system is designed to last for twenty plus years.
 With the average payback period of five to seven years, you could actually be making money once your solar power system is fully paid for.
 Further, many states including the state of Massachusetts, require electric companies to buy back you solar power generated electricity at a higher rate than you would normally pay for consumption.
 This can be a smart and practical way to support the economy, help protect the environment, and get a great return on your investment.
 Talking about triple bottom line!